wh-alice/mig_visualstudio/vs/test_notintoc/how-to--start-an-exploratory-test-session-in-microsoft-test-manager.md

 ---
-title: "How to: Start an Exploratory Test Session in Microsoft Test Manager | Microsoft Docs" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Start an Exploratory Test Session in Microsoft Test Manager" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"